Hantavirus infections

 How does a hantavirus infection develop?

-Hemorrhagic fever with renal syndrome
+Hemorrhagic fever with renal syndrome (HFRS)

 - severe stomach and back pain

-- diarrhea and vomiting
+- nausea and vomiting

-- bleeding in the conjunctiva and skin
+- in some cases, bleeding in the conjunctiva (the clear membrane covering the white of the eye) and skin

 Hantavirus-induced cardiopulmonary syndrome

-The lung symptoms can quickly get worse and lead to acute respiratory syndrome.
+The illness begins suddenly with fever, nausea and vomiting, a feeling of weakness, stomach and limb pain.
+Coughing and shortness of breath develop 4 to 10 days later.
+These symptoms may deteriorate rapidly and lead to acute respiratory distress syndrome.
 This form has a fatal outcome in 25 to 40 percent of those who become ill.

-How can a hantavirus infection be prevented?
+How can I avoid a hantavirus infection?

-You can also undertake other effective measures.
+You can also take other effective measures:

 - Keep food securely and tightly closed, for example in cupboards and plastic and metal containers.